oceantracker/oceantracker/_todo.md

    1. after  - Starting time stepping:
    1. after -  read  24 time steps in  9.2 sec
 1. better spell check suggestions when short or long module name not found
+1. with LSC grid and large fall vel, some particles are temporally up to .3m below bottom but vertical cel finder is always has z above bottom
 ##  Internal Structure